Biden presidency teetering amid calls to resign, potential investigations over US deaths in Afghanistan

 The outrage over the American deaths Thursday was compounded by news that the U.S. gave the Taliban the names of Americans and Afghan allies it wanted to evacuate.

 The political crisis for Biden follows a foreign policy crisis in Afghanistan after the Taliban swept into power as American troops withdrew from the country on Biden's orders.
 And even Democrats are criticizing the president's actions.
-Prior to yesterday's bombings, images out of Afghanistan had contributed to the president's plunging approval ratings.
+Prior to yesterday's bombings, images out of Afghanistan contributed to plunging approval ratings for the president.

 "Although it is clear to me that we could not continue to put American servicemembers in danger for an unwinnable war, I also believe that the evacuation process appears to have been egregiously mishandled," Rep. Susan Wild, D-Pa., tweeted Thursday.
 "In order to move forward, we need answers and accountability regarding the cascading failures that led us to this moment."